nomatteus/ruten.ca-jekyll/_posts/2013-03-13-google-reader-is-shutting-down-these-are-the-best-reader-alternatives.markdown

 layout: post
 slug: google-reader-is-shutting-down-these-are-the-best-reader-alternatives
 title: Google Reader is shutting down.
 These are the best Reader alternatives.
+featured: true
+excerpt: An overview of the options available to replace Google Reader, which will disappear on July 1, 2013.
 wordpress_id: 1089
 categories:
 - blog